-- Projects outside the scope of the NESCA programme (or call). - Broader activities and institutional culture change relating to impact. - Impact activities that should already have been anticipated and supported through standard routes, e.g. impact activities costed as part of research proposals. - Duplication of other sources of funding that can be used more appropriately for the impact activity within remit of Research Council, e.g. institutional IAA funds, CLASP/IPS. - Projects that can be funded by other mechanisms are not eligible. - Directly subsidising commercial R&D. - Contributions to KTPs. - External non-HEI partner/ user salary costs cannot be funded by the NESCA grant.
-In-kind or cash contributions should cover salary costs or costs for access to external partner facilities or provision of essential consumables / OEM parts evidenced for the project; where this is not the case, they can't be a partner and must be listed as a supplier and following institution procurement rules must be followed, and evidence of this must be provided within the justification of resources section and treated as contractor costs. - Non-academic organisations cannot be recipients of NESCA grant funding. - No double funding if applying for two sources of funding for similar work, if successful through NESCA the other application must be immediately withdrawn i.e. Northern Accelerator (or vice-versa). - Funds cannot be used for purely academic conference attendance.

-Costs associated with attendance at workshops / conferences will be only considered where 75% non-academic audiences will be present, there is clear outcomes of knowledge translation, and the outcomes must be detailed in the justification of resources section of the application.
+- Items of equipment with an individual value of £10,000 or more (items of equipment over £500 must be detailed in the justification of resources). - × Standard IT equipment (i.e. laptops, i-pads, etc... ) - × Indirect costs, estates, or infrastructure. - Projects outside the scope of the NESCA programme (or call). - \ Broader activities and institutional culture change relating to impact. - Impact activities that should already have been anticipated and supported through standard routes, e.g. impact activities costed as part of research proposals. - Duplication of other sources of funding that can be used more appropriately for the impact activity within remit of Research Council, e.g. institutional IAA funds, CLASP/IPS. - \ Projects that can be funded by other mechanisms are not eligible. - Directly subsidising commercial R&D. - Contributions to KTPs. - Teaching replacement costs - External non-HEI partner/ user salary costs cannot be funded by the NESCA grant.
+In-kind or cash contributions should cover salary costs or costs for access to external partner facilities or provision of essential consumables / OEM parts evidenced for the project; where this is not the case, they can't be a partner and must be listed as a supplier and following institution procurement rules must be followed, and evidence of this must be provided within the justification of resources section and treated as contractor costs. - × Non-academic organisations cannot be recipients of NESCA grant funding. - No double funding if applying for two sources of funding for similar work, if successful through NESCA the other application must be immediately withdrawn i.e. Northern Accelerator (or vice-versa). - Funds cannot be used for purely academic conference attendance.
+Note that costs associated with attendance at workshops / conferences will be only considered where 75% non-academic audiences will be present, there is clear outcomes of knowledge translation, and the outcomes must be detailed in the justification of resources section of the application.